Row of cars showcasing sleek design and colors.

 Is your vehicle involved in a recall?
 Four automotive recalls announced that could affect your family’s safety.

-In the last ten days, Messa & Associates has gathered information on four automotive recalls that could affect yours and your family’s safety.
+In the last ten days, Messa Law has gathered information on four automotive recalls that could affect yours and your family’s safety.
 Read on to find out if your vehicle is included in any of these recalls.

 Korean automaker, Kia, has issued a recall of over 500,000 vehicles in the United States because the air bags may not function in a crash.
 This announcement comes just after another Korean automaker, Hyundai, issued a large recall due to the same issue.
 Combined, the affiliate car makers are recalling over 1 million vehicles due to defective airbags, which have been linked to four deaths.